 Subsequently, the City received input from community members requesting that the City ensure the intent of the HNC-4 zoning district include the community-oriented uses and intent written in the Historic Commercial Limited (HCL) zoning district.
+Property currently zoned HCL would be incorporated into the new proposed HNC-4 district.
 For continued public outreach, the City then scheduled a public meeting to gather additional community input at a duly scheduled BVRAC meeting on November 5th, 2020.
-To incorporate public comments, Planning staff began to draft revised language for the HNC-4 Bahama Village Truman Waterfront Zoning District to more closely reflect the HCL Zoning District's land uses and intent.
+To incorporate public comments, Planning staff drafted revised language for the HNC-4 Bahama Village Truman Waterfront Zoning District to more closely reflect the HCL Zoning District's land uses and intent.
 The revised draft language is the following: "The Historic Neighborhood Commercial - Bahama Village Truman Waterfront (HNC-4) zoning district shall expand the Bahama Village community and link Historic Bahama Village with the Truman Waterfront.
 The zoning district shall provide open spaces linked with multimodal green ways, public access to Truman Waterfront, affordable housing, neighborhood retail, social services, and historical and educational nodes that shall serve as an extension of the neighborhood fabric of Bahama Village.